Alison Holland, EdD | Web Developer

 • Plain language writing, break downing complex topics and turning jargon into plain language

-• Standard office software (Microsoft Office, Google Suite, Canva)
+• Standard office and design software (Microsoft Office, Google Suite, Canva, Slack, Figma)

 Projects